On land that harbors eternity,

 Luxor Temple

-A temple on the east bank of the Nile, built as an important religious site dedicated to the god Amun.
-The avenue lined with colossal statues of Ramses II and rows of columns is impressive, and the nighttime illumination creates a magical atmosphere.
-Along with Karnak Temple, it is a World Heritage site representing ancient Thebes.
+A temple built on the east bank of the Nile, established as an important religious site dedicated to the god Amun.
+The avenue lined with colossal statues of Ramesses II and rows of columns is impressive, and the site is enveloped in a magical atmosphere when illuminated at night.
+Alongside the Karnak Temple, it is a World Heritage site representing ancient Thebes.

 [Japanese Guide]